 Blood cancers are easier to treat than many other types of cancer that form solid tumors, and they can sometimes be put into long-term remission.
 New types of immunotherapy, including CAR-T, were first developed for leukemia and lymphoma, and some people respond very well to them.
 A large number of clinical trials are underway to test experimental therapies for blood cancers.

-For more information about blood cancers, see the following resources:
+For more information on blood cancers, visit:

 Last Revised: October 5, 2017